-MSNBC’s Joe Scarborough recently told his co-host,
+MSNBC’s Joe Scarborough recently told his co-host, Mika Brzezinski, that she is far too biased to be a reporter.
+Wowzer!

 I’ve linked the clip here, starting at 4:32.
 The relevant rebuke runs through about 7:00.